 A forensic analysis presentation using Arie Voors free and powerful 4nec2 (NEC based antenna modeler and optimizer) along with detailed build instructions will guide the homebrew Ham Radio constructor toward a successful outcome.

 Don't use end caps on any of the elements (driven and parasitics), these will affect tuning, making wet weather performance worse!
 End caps become capacity hats whilst element ends are a voltage anti-node, the worst possible place to attach/place anything!

-|DON'T USE END CAPS!||END PLUG ALLOWED!|
+|DON'T USE END CAPS||END PLUG ALLOWED!|

 Conversely it is possible to seal the ends of the elements by using a plastic end plug as seen above, provided that they are completely flush with the element end and don't cover any of the radiating surface area!

 Despite all of this a 'Low Noise' yagi design can help in copying weaker signals by reducing the overall noise pickup.
-If attention is paid by the designer to delivering a cleaner pattern in both planes (E & H) then noticeable and real improvements will be observed!
+If attention is paid by the designer to delivering a cleaner pattern in both planes (E & H) then noticeable and real improvements will be achieved!

 |TANT Vs AGTC - Residential Comparison - Note difference around 30° elevation, which one is right?|

 |4 x WA26075 in TANT||4 x WA26075 in AGTC|